Zhangye National Geopark

-Known for its colorful rock formations, it has been voted by Chinese media outlets as one of the most beautiful landforms in China.
-It is not a UNESCO world heritage site.
+Known for its colorful rock formations, Chinese media outlets have voted it one of China's most beautiful landforms.
+It became a UNESCO Global Geopark in 2019.

 Location

 The park is located in the northern foothills of the Qilian Mountains, in the counties of Linze and Sunan, which are under the administration of the prefecture-level city of Zhangye, Gansu province.
 The main areas of Danxia landform are in Kangle and Baiyin townships.

 The core area of the park, Linze Danxia Scenic Area, is located 30 km west of downtown Zhangye and 20 km south of the seat of Linze County.
 It is the most developed and most visited part of the park.
 A second scenic area, Binggou (冰沟), located on the north bank of Liyuan River (梨园河), was officially inaugurated on 3 August 2014.
 Binggou covers an area of 300 km2, and its elevation ranges from 1,500 to 2,500 meters above sea level.
 A third area, Sunan Danxia Scenic Area, is located in Ganjun, south of Linze.